tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

         A project where the development team or founders decide to maliciously cash out early, not fulfilling their promises and disappear with the investor money.

+        `One of the most famous rug pulls is Anubis ($60M taken) <https://decrypt.co/84924/anubisdao-investors-lose-60-million-in-alleged-rug-pull>`_.